What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 Value SAS

+Another relatively recent development in SAS is the emergence of value SAS (vSAS) for solid state drives.
 Marketed as a new class of SSDs, vSAS drives offer many of the benefits of SAS while aiming for close to parity pricing with enterprise SATA SSD.
 (To achieve the lower pricing, the manufacturers removed dual port support and the T10 data integrity field while reducing sector size to a maximum of 512 bytes.)

 Driving The Future

 “At the same time, I wouldn’t bet against HDD—the jury remains out.
 Remember that NAND fab capacity is costly to build.
-Ultimately, much will depend on the drive makers’ development of HAMR technology to support their roadmaps toward truly massive capacity drives.”
+Ultimately, much will depend on the drive makers’ development of HAMR technology to support their roadmaps toward truly massive-capacity drives.”

-If the fate of SAS is indeed tied to that of HDD, the future for SAS appears more promising than the proponents of all-flash, NVME-based solutions might suggest.
+If the fate of SAS is indeed tied to that of HDD, the future for SAS appears more promising than the proponents of all-flash, NVMe-based solutions might suggest.

 SAS Drives and The Data Tsunami